 Structural bioinformatics provides methods and tools to analyse, predict, archive and validate the three-dimensional (3D) structure data of biomacromolecules such as proteins, RNA or DNA.

 The specific 3D shapes of macromolecules allow them to perform many functions within cells.
-Understanding their structures is therefore crucial for understanding the interactions and functions of cells, which in turn opens up potential for innovations in biotechnology and drug development.
+Understanding their structures is therefore crucial for understanding the interactions and functions of cells, which in turn opens up the potential for innovations in biotechnology and drug development.

 The recent developments in experimental methods to determine the structure of a macromolecule have led to rapid expansion of structural data, both quantitatively and qualitatively.
 European structural bioinformatics groups - members of the ELIXIR 3D-BioInfo Community - played a crucial role in validating these data and developed various tools for working with them.
 ELIXIR Nodes are responsible for the development and sustainable operation of a number of tools used by the structural biology community, including three ELIXIR Core Data Resources: PDBe, CATH and InterPro.

 The Communities white paper was published in April 2020, A community proposal to integrate structural bioinformatics activities in ELIXIR (3D-Bioinfo Community).
 Christine Orengo, Structural and Molecular Biology Department, UCL, UK leads the Community together with five Task leads (see below).

 There are five main areas of interest for the 3D-BioInfo Community:

 Activity 1: To develop the infrastructure for FAIR structural and functional annotations